Third-party shopping carts — the Cart Upload command

 The checkout experience

-The PayPal Checkout experience with the Cart Upload command begins on a merchant's shopping cart page, when someone clicks the check-out button.
+The PayPal checkout experience with the Cart Upload command begins on a merchant's shopping cart page, when someone clicks the check-out button.
 Alternatively, it begins when someone selects PayPal on the merchant's payment methods page.

 The following example shows how a third-party shopping cart works with PayPal and PayPal Payments Standard.
 The example merchant has the following account profile settings: